 The course text (Gudorf and Huchingson) consists almost entirely of case studies written with these guidelines in mind.
 Use them as your models.

-Review the How to submit a Turnitin Assignment page for submission information on this assignment.
+Review the How to submit a Turnitin Assignment (https://fiu.instructure.com/courses/178651/pages/how-to-submit-a-turnitin-assignment) page for submission information on this assignment.

 Grading